dufekja/super-resolution-network/README.md

 Now, let's consider the residual layer.
 This time, our desired output is $F(x) + x$. (we simply add the input vector to our layer output).
 What this truly implies is that our function doesn't learn a direct mapping from $x$ to $y$, but rather it learns what to subtract or add from the given input vector.

-According to the `Deep Residual Learning` paper, it is easier to find this residual mapping compared to finding a normal input transformation.
+According to the `Deep Residual Learning` paper, it is easier to find this residual mapping compared to finding a direct input transformation.
 Consequently, deeper networks can be trained more effectively.

 ![residual layer](images/residual-layer.png)